ShailChoksi/text2digits/README.md

 "eleven hundred twelve" -> '1112'
 "Sixteen and seven" -> '16 and 7'
 "twenty ten and twenty one" -> '2010 and 21'
-"I was born in nineteen ninety two and am twenty six years old!" -> 'i was born in 1992 and am 26 years old!'
+"I was born in nineteen ninety two and am twenty six years old!" -> 'I was born in 1992 and am 26 years old!'
 "three forty five" -> '345'
 ```